roguetrainer/decodokq-syndrome-solver/docs/design/LANGUAGE-FOR-GAME-UI.md

 ## Recommendation: JavaScript for the Frontend, Python for Complex Backend Tools

-For **Decodok-Q**, the best approach is to leverage the strengths of both:
+For **Codo-Q**, the best approach is to leverage the strengths of both:

 ### 1. Frontend (The Game): JavaScript (React or Pure HTML/JS)